Beetle: Mimicry and aposematism

 Some longhorn beetles (Cerambycidae) are effective Batesian mimics of wasps.
 Beetles may combine coloration with behavioural mimicry, acting like the wasps they already closely resemble.
 Many other beetles, including ladybirds, blister beetles, and lycid beetles secrete distasteful or toxic substances to make them unpalatable or poisonous, and are often aposematic, where bright or contrasting coloration warn off predators; many beetles and other insects mimic these chemically protected species.

-Chemical defense is important in some species, usually being advertised by bright aposematic colors.
+Chemical defence is important in some species, usually advertised by bright aposematic coloration.
 Some Tenebrionidae use their posture for releasing noxious chemicals to warn off predators.
-Chemical defenses may serve purposes other than just protection from vertebrates, such as protection from a wide range of microbes.
-Some species sequester chemicals from the plants they feed on, incorporating them into their own defenses.
+Chemical defences may serve purposes other than just protection from vertebrates, such as protection from a wide range of microbes.
+Some species sequester chemicals from the plants they feed on, incorporating them into their own defences.

 Other species have special glands to produce deterrent chemicals.
 The defensive glands of carabid ground beetles produce a variety of hydrocarbons, aldehydes, phenols, quinones, esters, and acids released from an opening at the end of the abdomen.
 African carabid beetles (for example, Anthia) employ the same chemicals as ants: formic acid.
 Bombardier beetles have well-developed pygidial glands that empty from the sides of the intersegment membranes between the seventh and eighth abdominal segments.
 The gland is made of two containing chambers, one for hydroquinones and hydrogen peroxide, the other holding hydrogen peroxide and catalase enzymes.
 These chemicals mix and result in an explosive ejection, reaching a temperature of around 100 C, with the breakdown of hydroquinone to hydrogen, oxygen, and quinone.
 The oxygen propels the noxious chemical spray as a jet that can be aimed accurately at predators.

-Other defenses
+Other defences

 Large ground-dwelling beetles such as Carabidae, the rhinoceros beetle and the longhorn beetles defend themselves using strong mandibles, or heavily sclerotised (armored) spines or horns to deter or fight off predators.
 Many species of weevil that feed out in the open on leaves of plants react to attack by employing a drop-off reflex.
 Some combine it with thanatosis, in which they close up their appendages and "play dead".
 The click beetles (Elateridae) can suddenly catapult themselves out of danger by releasing the energy stored by a click mechanism, which consists of a stout spine on the prosternum and a matching groove in the mesosternum.
-Some species startle an attacker by producing sounds through a process known as stridulation.
+Some species startle an attacker by producing sounds through stridulation.